 - Names and designations of the people involved

 - Series of events leading up to the incident

 - Specific injuries sustained by people

-- Discuss on the sequence of events that occurred before, during, and immediately following the incident.
+- Discuss the sequence of events that occurred before, during, and immediately following the incident.

-- Write an in-depth analysis on what caused the incident.
+- Write an in-depth analysis of what caused the incident.

 - Write a recommendation for disciplinary actions that should be imposed.

-Of course, when damage to property is incurred, there are many aspects to the business that will be affected by this circumstance, including the financials and progress of the project.
-To help you out on this are these Expense Report Templates and Weekly Status Reports samples from our website.
+Of course, when unexpected damage to a property is incurred, there are many aspects to the business that will be affected by this circumstance, including the financials and progress of the project.
+To help you prepare a report on these aspects, you can make use of our expense report templates and weekly status reports samples from our website.

 What Are Guidelines in Writing a Damage Report?

-- When writing a damage report, you will still be required to follow a standard business report formats which, if you don’t know what it is, can be found on the Internet.
-But there are also some companies that use their own format when writing damage reports.
+- When writing a damage report, you will still be required to follow standard business report formats which, if you don’t know what it is, can be found on the Internet.
+But some companies make use of their very own format when it comes to writing damage reports.